-International Conference on Environmental Observations, Modeling and Information Systems ENVIROMIS-2008, 28 June -6 July 2008, Tomsk, Russia
+International Conference and Early Career Scientists School on Environmental Observations, Modeling and Information Systems ENVIROMIS-2010, 5-11 July 2010, Tomsk, Russia

-The fifth in series of multidisciplinary Conferences comprising elements of Young Scientists School will be devoted to the state-of-the-art and usage of modern environmental observation techniques, computational and information technologies for assessment, modeling and mitigation of environment variations under natural and anthropogenic pressures including those caused by Global Change.
-It is aimed at filling a gap between basic science achievements and their practical applications in this domain.
-Also it is addressed to a critically important issue, which is the generation gap in Environmental Sciences.
-To mitigate its consequences and to facilitate professional skill development for young scientists, a number of invited lectures devoted to the state of the art at the domain under consideration will be presented by leading specialists, which will allow young participants to get first hand information on hot topics of Environmental Sciences and will attract them professionally to this very important domain.
+The sixth in the series, this multidisciplinary Conference comprising elements of Early Career Scientists School will be devoted to the state-of-the-art and usage of modern environmental observation techniques, computational and information technologies for assessment, modeling and mitigation of Northern Eurasia environment variations under natural and anthropogenic pressures including those caused by the Global Climate Change.
+It is aimed at filling the gap between basic science achievements and their practical applications in this domain.
+Also it addresses a critically important issue – a generation gap occurring in Environmental Sciences.
+To mitigate its consequences and to facilitate professional skill growth for young scientists, a number of invited lectures devoted to the state-of-the-art in the environmental research will be presented by leading specialists, which will allow young participants to get first-hand information on hot topics in Earth System Sciences and attract them professionally to this very important research area.

-Being run as a sequence of sessions devoted to different aspects of the theme the Conference will facilitate interdisciplinary cooperation between young and prominent researchers thus giving a solid foundation for Earth System study at global and regional level as well.
-It will bring together the scientific community at large involving scientists with representatives of national and international organizations in science, industry and other groups relevant for the aims of the Conference.
-Being addressed to one of research priorities of the FP7 activity area Environment (including Climate Change) it shall engage the participants in in-depth and forward looking discussions about optimal ways to address scientific research topics and potential areas of cooperation.
-It will define future scientific priorities to this end as well as identify research groups and projects in a position to become integrated.
-It is planned to suggest to International Agencies promoting environmentally oriented activity in NIS and Europe to use this Conference for monitoring current state of their projects falling into this area thus giving them vision and result diffusion as well as a basis for new cooperative RTD initiatives.
-A special effort will be made to bring together contractors involved in national and international on regional level environmental issues.
+Being run as a set of consecutive targeted Workshops and thematic sessions devoted to different aspects of the theme, the Conference will facilitate interdisciplinary cooperation between young and prominent researchers thus giving a solid foundation of Earth System study on both regional and global levels.
+It will bring together the scientific community at large with representatives of national and international scientific organizations, industries and other groups relevant to the Conference.
+Aimed at one of the Earth System Sciences research priorities, it shall engage the participants in in-depth and forward looking discussions about optimal ways to address scientific research topics and potential areas of cooperation.
+It should define future scientific priorities to this end as well as to identify research groups and projects in a position to become integrated.

-The Conference will be organized by the Siberian Center for Environment Research and Training, Institute of Monitoring of Climatic and Ecological Systems of Siberian Branch of RAS, Institute for Numerical Mathematics RAS, Tomsk Region Committee on Ecology, Russian National Committee IGBP, and Scientific Councils on Earth Sciences and on Mathematics and Informatics of SB RAS.
+The Conference will be organized by the Siberian Center for Environment Research and Training, Institute of Monitoring of Climatic and Ecological Systems of Siberian Branch of RAS, Institute for Numerical Mathematics RAS, Tomsk State University and Russian National Committee for IGBP.

 The Conference is planned to be held in Tomsk Akademgorodok at premises of the Institute of Monitoring of Climatic and Ecological Systems.
 One-day trip along Tom’/Ob’ rivers is planned to access practical activity of regional environmental bodies.